In This Article

 Inactive user account management: Lepide can help you locate any inactive, or “ghost” user accounts, thus preventing attackers from leveraging these accounts to perform nefarious activities.

-If you’d like to see how the Lepide Data Security Platform can help give you more visibility over your sensitive data and protect you from security threats, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help give you more visibility over your sensitive data and protect you from security threats, schedule a demo with one of our engineers.

 Danny Murphy